Choosing the Right Email Editor

 Our drag-and-drop editor allows you to quickly build responsive emails without coding.
 It looks like this:

 You can quickly add blocks of content, columns, and easily drop in items like images, buttons, social links, and set global styles.
-In the workflow, you can quickly see which emails are built using this editor via the drag-and-drop icon:
+When clicking your email to edit it, you can see that it was built using the drag-and-drop editor: